 Knack users and Knacksters care about Knack.

 I’m not on the Board, I’m not an executive, I’m just the new product team.
-And I sincerely give a shit about what pains you and delights you.
+And I sincerely emphasize with what pains you and care about what delights you.
 I have learned so much from those of you I have already met and I am excited to learn more.